Compare any two graphics cards:

 Power Usage and Theoretical BenchmarksPower Consumption (Max TDP)

-Memory BandwidthPerformance-wise, the Radeon R9 280X should in theory be quite a bit superior to the Radeon R9 380X overall. (explain)
+Memory BandwidthThe Radeon R9 280X should in theory perform a lot faster than the Radeon R9 380X overall. (explain)

-Texel RateThe Radeon R9 380X will be a bit (about 14%) better at anisotropic filtering than the Radeon R9 280X. (explain)
+Texel RateThe Radeon R9 380X is a little bit (approximately 14%) faster with regards to anisotropic filtering than the Radeon R9 280X. (explain)

-Pixel RateIf running with a high screen resolution is important to you, then the Radeon R9 380X is a better choice, not by a very large margin though. (explain)
+Pixel RateIf running with a high screen resolution is important to you, then the Radeon R9 380X is a better choice, though only just barely. (explain)

 Please note that the above 'benchmarks' are all just theoretical - the results were calculated based on the card's specifications, and real-world performance may (and probably will) vary at least a bit.
 Price Comparison